phantomcyber/soar-app-linter/README.md

 - `--message-level`: Set minimum message level (info, warning, error)
 - `--version`: Show version and exit
 - `--no-deps`: Disable automatic installation of dependencies specified in app configuration.
 This also disables import errors from being reported.
+- `--disable-app-json-validation`: Disable validation of app.json file.
+We check that the python versions specified in the app json file are supported by SOAR.

 ## Development